ABC: Trump allegedly discussed sensitive nuclear submarine information with a Mar-a-Lago member - KTVZ

 (CNN) — Former President Donald Trump allegedly discussed potentially sensitive information about US nuclear submarines with a member of his Mar-a-Lago resort in Palm Beach, Florida, following his presidency, ABC reported Thursday.

+The member is Australian billionaire Anthony Pratt, sources told ABC.
+A source familiar with the matter confirmed to CNN’s Kaitlan Collins that Pratt, who had a close relationship with Trump when he occupied the Oval Office, was interviewed by the special counsel probing Trump’s retention of classified documents after leaving office.
+Another source told CNN’s Kristen Holmes that Pratt is on the list of potential witnesses for when the trial begins.

-Sources told ABC that the member is Anthony Pratt, an Australian billionaire who allegedly went on to share the information he received from the former president during an April 2021 meeting with “more than a dozen foreign officials, several of his own employees, and a handful of journalists.”
+Sources told ABC that Pratt allegedly went on to share the information he received from the former president during an April 2021 meeting with “more than a dozen foreign officials, several of his own employees, and a handful of journalists.”

 ABC also reported that according to sources, a former Mar-a-Lago employee told investigations that he was “bothered” by the former president disclosing such information to someone who is not a US citizen.
 He added that he heard Pratt sharing potentially sensitive information minutes after his meeting with the former president, sources told ABC.